Welcome to today's edition of the Rush 24-7 podcast.

 I'm here to smear Romney.

-There's nothing you can do, Anderson to make me smear Romney.
+There's nothing you can do, Anderson, to make me smear Romney.

-People told me that Anderson Cooper just creamed Debbie Blabbermouth, that she was just embarrassed her to all g I don't hear that.
+People told me that Anderson Cooper just creamed Debbie Blabbermount, that she was just embarrassed her to all.

 I hear him very sheepishly.

-Look, you don't understand our fundraising email is designed to lie.
+Don't you think it'd be better if it was a, Anderson, look, you don't understand our fundraising email is designed to lie.

-Uh Romney is saying one thing, and it doesn't help us what he's saying, so we gotta tell people that he's lying.
+Romney is saying one thing, and it doesn't help us what he's saying.

 He doesn't really mean what he's saying.

-He's an extremist, every Republican's an extremist, every Republican wants babies to live.
+Every Republican wants babies to live.

-Oh, we can't have that.
+Oh, John, we can't have that.

-Uh every Republic uh, because we're the ones killing babies.
+Every Republican, because we're the ones killing babies.

 But I don't think he profoundly embarrassed.